 Irene (Series 1-5)

-Irene thinks herself a suitable and all-round better team leader than Clare.
-On more than one occasion she has tried to overrule Clare and take control of the department and develop more of a boss status over the others.
+Irene thought of herself as a more suitable and all-round better team leader than Clare.
+On more than one occasion she tried to overrule Clare and take control of the department and develop more of a boss status over the others.

-Irene believes herself to be better as she has been a social worker for longer than Clare.
+Irene believed herself to be better, as she has been a social worker for longer than Clare.
 She is not as full of jargon-filled vocabulary as Clare is, but she still contributes to problems in the workplace with equal expertise.

 Irene, who is black, reveals late in the series that she is secretly a lesbian.
 She breaks up with her husband Stanley, leaving him depressed and lonely.

 She leaves at the end of Series 5 in a job swap with Libby.